-A person may not be required to enter a guilty plea to a misdemeanor offense of possession of a controlled substance, a misdemeanor offense of possession of marihuana or possession of hashish, an offense of possession of a controlled substance trace amount, or an offense of possession of a trace amount of marihuana or hashish in order for a court to hold the prosecution in abeyance and stay all criminal proceedings with respect to the violation under these provisions.40
+A person may not be required to enter a guilty plea to a misdemeanor offense of possession of a controlled substance, a misdemeanor offense of possession of marihuana or possession of hashish, an offense of possession of a controlled substance trace amount, or an offense of possession of a trace amount of marihuana or hashish in order for a court to hold the prosecution in abeyance and stay all criminal proceedings with respect to the violation under these provisions.36

-Other provisions regarding possession of a controlled substance
+Other provisions regarding possession of a controlled substance Transition provisions

-Transition provisions

 The bill specifies that if a person has been charged with a violation of the current drug possession statute (the version of R.C.
-2925.11 in effect prior to the bill's effective date) allegedly committed prior to the bill's effective date, all of the following apply:41
+2925.11 in effect prior to the bill's effective date) allegedly committed prior to the bill's effective date, all of the following apply:37

 - The conduct constituting the violation must be considered for purposes of (2) and (3), below, to be a violation of the bill's possession of a controlled substance, possession of marihuana or hashish, possession of a controlled substance trace amount, or possession of a trace amount of marihuana or hashish statute (R.C.
 2925.11, 2925.111, and 2925.112 under the bill), whichever would apply to that conduct if it were committed on or after the bill's effective date; - 2.
 If the charges are pending on the bill's effective date, the bill's possession of a controlled substance, possession of marihuana or hashish, possession of a controlled substance trace amount, or possession of a trace amount of marihuana or hashish statute, whichever would apply to the conduct constituting the violation, including the sentencing provisions under those statutes, applies with respect to the charges; - 3.
-If the person has been convicted of the violation and the penalty, forfeiture, or punishment for the violation that includes the conduct has not been imposed as of the bill's effective date, both of the following apply: (i) if the penalty, forfeiture, or punishment for the violation, as set forth in the bill's possession of a controlled substance, possession of marihuana or hashish, possession of a controlled substance trace amount, or possession of a trace amount of marihuana or hashish statute, is a reduction of the penalty, forfeiture, or punishment for the violation statute, the penalty, forfeiture, or punishment for the violation must be imposed according to the bill's possession of a controlled substance, possession of a trace amount of marihuana or hashish statute, is a reduction must be imposed according to the bill's possession of a controlled substance, possession of a trace amount of marihuana or hashish statute, whichever is applicable regarding the conduct, and (ii) if clause (3)(i), above, does not apply, the penalty, forfeiture, or punishment for the violation must be imposed according to the violation must be imposed according to the violation must be imposed according to the violation for the violation trace amount, or possession of a trace amount of marihuana or hashish statute, whichever is applicable regarding the conduct, and (ii) if clause (3)(i), above, does not apply, the penalty, forfeiture, or punishment for the violation must be imposed according to the current drug possession statute.
+If the person has been convicted of the violation and the penalty, forfeiture, or punishment for the violation that includes the conduct has not been imposed as of the bill's effective date, both of the following apply: (a) if the penalty, forfeiture, or punishment for the violation, as set forth in the bill's possession of a controlled substance, possession of marihuana or hashish, possession of a controlled substance trace amount, or possession of a trace amount of marihuana or hashish statute, is a reduction of the penalty, forfeiture, or punishment for the violation that applied under the current drug possession statute, the penalty, forfeiture, or punishment for the violation must be imposed according to the bill's possession of a controlled substance, possession of a trace amount of marihuana or hashish statute, whichever is applicable regarding the conduct, and (b) if clause (3)(a), above, does not apply, the penalty, forfeiture, or punishment for the violation must be imposed according to the violation must be imposed according to the violation must be imposed to the current drug possession of a trace amount of marihuana or hashish statute, whichever is applicable regarding the conduct, and (b) if clause (3)(a), above, does not apply, the penalty, forfeiture, or punishment for the violation must be imposed according to the current drug possession statute.

-40 R.C.
+36 R.C.
 2925.11(D).